-The Bank's Amended and Restated Articles of Organization (the "Charter") and By-Laws provide that the Board of Directors shall be divided into three classes, with the Directors in each class serving for a term of three years, with the exception of Mr. Desmond, a nominee for Director at this meeting.
-If elected, Mr. Desmond will be a Class III Director with a term expiring at the 2012 Annual Meeting of Shareholders.
+The Bank's Amended and Restated Articles of Organization (the "Charter") and By-Laws provide that the Board of Directors shall be divided into three classes, with the Directors in each class serving for a term of three years.
 As the term of one class expires, a successor class is elected at each Annual Meeting of Stockholders.
 Each class of Directors currently consists of five or six members so as to make such classes as nearly equal in number as possible, as prescribed by the Bank's Charter and By-Laws.
+In connection with the Bank's obligation to make the classes of directors as nearly equal in number as possible, Mr. Gaughen, Jr., who is currently serving as a Class III Director, is a nominee to become a Class II Director at this meeting.
+If elected, Mr. Gaughen, Jr. will become a Class III Director and serve for a term expiring at the 2014 Annual Meeting of Stockholders and will no longer be a Class III Director.

-At the Meeting, stockholders of the Bank are being asked to elect six Class I Directors of the Bank to serve until the 2013 Annual Meeting of Stockholders and one Class III Director of the Bank to serve until the 2012 Annual Meeting of Stockholders and until their successors are elected and qualified.
-The Board of Directors of the Bank has nominated Howard M. Berger, Esq., Marion J. Fahey, Kevin W. Gaughen, Esq., Julio R. Hernando, Esq., Edward L. Sparda and Donald M. Tardiff, M.D. as Class I Directors and Michael J. Desmond as a Class III Director.
-See "ELECTION OF DIRECTORS (Notice Item 1)."
+At the Meeting, stockholders of the Bank are being asked to elect five Class II Directors of the Bank to serve until the 2014 Annual Meeting of Stockholders and until their successors are elected and qualified.
+The Board of Directors of the Bank has nominated Stacey M. Page, Joseph A. Ribaudo, Geoffrey C. Wilkinson, Sr., Brian T. Kenner and Robert H. Gaughen, Jr. See "ELECTION OF DIRECTORS (Notice Item 1)."

-The Board of Directors of the Bank recommends that the stockholders vote FOR the election of the seven nominees.
+The Board of Directors of the Bank recommends that the stockholders vote FOR the election of the five nominees.